ezi-sab/MSc_PGTKEP_IndividualRepo/README.md

 The original source code is publicly available on: https://github.com/expartools/ETSeq
 -->

+### :bookmark_tabs: Experiments

+* Upgrading_ETSeq
+  > The original source code is publicly available on: https://github.com/expartools/ETSeq

-### :file_folder: Data files
+  :file_folder: Data files

   * templateSeqLists.txt
     > Dataset of all template sequences from Qian et al.

   * templateSeqLists_EXCEPT_77seq.txt
     > Dataset of template sequences without 77 templates

-### :bookmark_tabs: Experiments

-* Upgrading_ETSeq
-  > The original source code is publicly available on: https://github.com/expartools/ETSeq
+  :computer: Run files

-  The `run.py` is the key file to run the computational tool called 'ETSeq'.
+  The `run.py` is the key file to run the computational tool called `ETSeq`.
 To run `run.py`, you need to prepare environment as below:
   * Create a python virtual environment named .venv

     `python -m venv .venv`